 Large Field of View Cone Beam for Orthodontics

 Orthodontists are increasingly seeing the benefits of CBCT imaging in their practices.
-The large field of view allows them a 3D visualization of the entire craniofacial skeleton.
-With an overlay-free view of structural and anatomic relationships, they can provide a more accurate evaluation than ever before.
+The large field of view provides them with a 3D visualization of the entire craniofacial area.
+With a 3-dimensional view of structural and anatomic relationships, they can provide a more accurate evaluation than ever before.

 There are two unique benefits of CBCT for orthodontics.
 First, numerous linear or curved planar projections can be derived from one CBCT scan for greater efficiency in capturing patient records.
-Second, the CBCT data can be reconstructed to provide unique images that have previously been unavailable.
+Second, the CBCT data can be reconstructed to provide unique images that have previously been unavailable with traditional 2D imaging.

 Orthodontists frequently use large FOV scans to capture:

 anteroposterior and traverse maxilla mandibular relationships